The Climate Change Act 2017 establishes a target of net zero emissions by 2050.

-- Key contributors to this reduction were the Land Use, Land Use Change and Forestry (LULUCF) sector, which increased sequestration by 9.3 Mt CO2-e (67% of the change), and electricity generation, which saw emissions fall by 4.3 Mt CO2-e (31% of the change).
+- Key contributors to this reduction were the LULUCF sector, which increased net sequestration by 6.0 Mt CO2-e, and electricity generation, which saw emissions fall by 7.4 Mt CO2-e.

-- From 2005 to 2016, the emissions intensity of the Victorian economy declined by almost one third, from 0.43 to 0.30 kt CO2-e per million dollars of Gross State Product.
-Per capita emissions decreased by more than a quarter from 26 to 18 t CO2-e.
+- Between 2005 and 2017, the emissions intensity of the Victorian economy declined from 0.41 to 0.27 kilograms CO2-e per dollar of Gross State Product.
+Per capita emissions decreased from 24.6 to 17.4 tonnes CO2-e.

 The report is structured as follows: